saucelabs/sauce-school/codelabs/Drafts/Module3_SeleniumPython.md

 ## 3.05  Common Issues with Test Code Reuse
 Duration: 0:17:00

-In the previous lesson, you stepped through creating a simple page object to capture the behavior of the page you youre interacting with.
+In the previous lesson, you stepped through creating a simple page object to for all of the interactions your tests performs with the login page.
 While this is a good start, there's more you can do.

 As our test suite grows, and you add more page objects, you will start to see common behavior that you will want to use over and over again throughout our suite.
-If you leave this unchecked you will end up with duplicative code which will slowly make our page objects harder to maintain.
+You will want to abstract out common actions into a base page.

 Right now you are using Selenium actions directly in your page object.
 While on the face of it this may seem fine, it has some long term impacts, like:

 *   It can slow page creation & rendering due to the way the JavaScript or other library loads things on the page
-*   You may need to update your test code (added maintenance for each page) because of updates and changes to the [Selenium API](https://www.selenium.dev/selenium/docs/api/javascript/index.html)
+*   You may need to update your test code (added maintenance for each page) because of updates and changes to the [Selenium API](https://www.selenium.dev/documentation/en/webdriver/)
 *   The inability to swap out the driver for your tests.
 You may in the future, for instance, want to swap out commands in Selenium for commands in Appium (for mobile testing)

 What you will do now is set up a Base Page that will create descriptive variables and methods, then use those created methods to interact with other pages.
 This way, if you need to swap out, say, a Selenium method for an Appium method, instead of having to do it in each and every page, you can change the BasePage.js methods to Appium-specific ones, and not have to change all of your other pages.